Feature

 Press Releases

 The AVMA’s Marcom team generates press releases for manuscripts that may be relevant for the public.
-The Editor-in-Chief identifies manuscripts at submission that may be of potential general interest for the public, and the Marcom team reads the article for suitability from a general news perspective.
+The Editor-in-Chief identifies manuscripts at submission that may be of potential general interest to the public, and the Marcom team reads the article for suitability from a general news perspective.
 If the manuscript is accepted, the Marcom team will write a press release for the article and send it to various news agencies, such as PR Wire, Eurekalert, etc. The editorial team also shares the Altmetric link to the article with the authors so they can track the online attention it receives.

 Putting It Together for Article Promotion Success

-The editorial team collaborates with the authors, the AVMA journals production team, the Marcom team, and the authors’ institutions to have press releases, social media posts, and podcast episodes publish synchronously.
+The editorial team collaborates with the authors, the AVMA journals’ production team, the Marcom team, and the authors’ institutions to have press releases, social media posts, and podcast episodes publish synchronously.
 Less than 2 years after developing and implementing an article promotion strategy, the JAVMA team increased the journal’s reach on Facebook by 1,000% (130,110 to 1,325,922 unique accounts), on Instagram by 8,679% (1,273 to 110,484 unique accounts), on X by 522% (110,000 to 684,362 unique accounts), and on LinkedIn by 11,563% (974 to 112,621 unique accounts).
 Social media content with the highest engagement included supplementary and technical tutorial videos posted as short reels, followed by case-based “What Is Your Diagnosis?” posts.

-Social media, podcasts, and press releases have become dynamic tools in the AVMA’s promotion of authors and their work, while increasing reader engagement.
+Social media, podcasts, and press releases have become dynamic tools in the AVMA’s promotion of authors and their work while increasing reader engagement.
 For the journals, use of social media also aids in recruitment of authors and reviewers.
 Staying apprised of social media trends, new platforms, and the development of artificial intelligence allows the AVMA editorial team to maximize the dissemination of the latest advancements in veterinary medicine.

 Acknowledgements